1raghavmahajan/Service_Basics/README.md

 # Service_Basics
 All types of services deployed for educational purposes.
-Examples given for:
-Started service
+1) Foreground service
-Backgroung Service
-Intent service
+2) Intent Service
+3) Started Service

-Intent service which starts a Uninterrupted Broadcast Receiver.
+Foreground service which starts a Uninterrupted Broadcast Receiver, a non-deprecated alternative to the JobScheduler API.

-Foreground Service with notification made from Notification Builder Non deprecated alternative to Job Scheduler implimented.
+Notification made using the Notification Builder form.

 All methods used are up to the latest android developer api.
 No use of deprecated methods.